 But to some people, the risks are worth it.
 Even though formaldehyde has been linked to cancer, the results of a keratin treatment are pretty spectacular.
 With age and the use of many products, hair can become very porous.
-This is what makes the hair frizzy and can cause tangles and breakage.
+This is what makes hair frizzy which can lead to tangles and breakage.
 “Your hair is made up of keratin, so the treatment is putting the protein back into the hair, which is often lost due to age and chemical services,” said stylist Abraham Sprinkle.

 However, you have to be careful.
-If you have very fine and straight hair, there is not much use.
+If you have very fine and straight hair, it is not much help.
 Curly or frizzy hair will see the most results.
 And if you are blonde, certain mixtures can affect you hair color, as not all formulas are made the exact same way.

 - You will have to go through a pre-treatment that removes buildup and prepares the hair cuticle.
 This involves a clarifying shampoo.